WiredWest Regional Broadband Solution

 If additional funding is needed to meet operating costs or for other reasons, contribution requests must be approved by 2/3 of the members, based on 1 town 1 vote.
 Additional funding requests would need to be approved at town meeting.
 If towns are assessed a fee, it can be raised through taxes (affecting all residents) and/or through subscriber surcharges (affecting only people who take service).

 At the end of the year, based on prior year’s audit, the Board will vote on how much of any excess earnings to retain and how much to make available for distributions back to the towns.
 Such distributions will be allocated proportional to topline revenue per town.
+Towns must have a minimum take rate of 50% to qualify to receive distributions.

 Each town is responsible to fund their own depreciation reserve per legal requirements.
 This will be an additional line item on each town’s annual budget.
 Since each town owns their own assets, they are responsible for paying the replacement costs of the equipment.
 The nonrecurring capital costs ( e.g. engineering, pole surveys, pole remediation, etc.) are not subject to the depreciation reserve.
 According to state law, towns must begin funding their depreciation reserve in the FY in which the asset is placed into service.